 Composite luminaires that include more than one lamp type or different numbers of lamps shall be broken down into the lowest common module and scheduled as such.
-As an example, a luminaire may be built up of modules of $2 \times 36W$ units that are joined together with a 50W low voltage halogen lamp in between.
-The $2 \times 36W$ modules and the $1 \times 50W$ modules should be scheduled as separate luminaires.
+As an example, a luminaire may be built up of modules of 2 x 36W units that are joined together with a 50W low voltage halogen lamp in between.
+The 2 x 36W modules and the 1 x 50W modules should be scheduled as separate luminaires in the assessor portal.